decasia/scrivener-to-git/README.md

 2. Create two folders:

 - a scratch folder that export files can temporarily live in
-- a new git repository to hold your book project
+- a new git repository to hold your book project.
+It also needs one subfolder called "content" which we will update with new content.

 Rename `settings.example` to `settings` and customize these two paths: